ExposuresProvider/icees-api/README.md

    * `table` : ICEES table
    * `year` : ICEES year
    * `cohort_features`: features for defining the cohort
-   * `feature`: a feature and its value for spliting the cohort to two subcohorts
+   * `feature`: a feature and operator and value for spliting the cohort to two subcohorts
-   * `maximum_p_value`: ICEES maximum p value, any feature with p value, calculated using 2 * n contingency table where the rows are `feature` split and the columns are individual values of each ICEES feature in `table`, greater than maximum p value.
+   * `maximum_p_value`: ICEES maximum p value, any feature with p value, calculated using 2 * n contingency table where the rows are `feature` and the columns are individual values of each ICEES feature in `table`, greater than maximum p value.

 example
 ```